ChrisChares/CCValidatedTextField/README.md

         _emailStatus.image = [UIImage imageNamed:@"invalid"];
       }
     };

+If you want to check if a textfield is currently valid (before submitting a form, for example), simply check CCTextField's .valid property

+    BOOL fieldIsInValidState = _emailField.valid;

 CCValidatedTextField also exposes the rest of UITextFieldDelegate's methods as blocks for convenience

     @property (strong, nonatomic) ValidationBlock validationBlock;